hashintel/hash/libs/@hashintel/block-design-system/README.md

 ## Running Storybook

-The Block Design System can be previewed in the hosted [HASH Storybook], as well as locally (alongside the [HASH Design System]) by running the following command:
+The Block Design System can be viewed as part of the live, hosted [HASH Storybook].
+To preview the Block Design System alongside the [HASH Design System] locally, on your machine, run the following command:

 ```bash
 turbo --filter '@apps/hashdotdesign' storybook